 In March 2020, the Mexican government amended the existing Official Mexican Standard (NOM-051), which regulates the labeling of prepackaged food and non-alcoholic beverages ("Products"), to introduce a new labeling system for Products sold in Mexico.
 The amended regulation sets forth that Products' nutrition facts labels must include protein, sugar, added sugar, sodium, saturated fat and other fat contents per 100 grams or 100 milliliters.
 Nutrition facts labels must also include complementary nutritional information by means of octagonal seals, which shall apply to Products that exceed the NOM-051 parameters regarding recommended sugar, calorie, sodium, saturated fat and other fat contents, as well as warnings for any Products that contain caffeine or non-caloric sweeteners.
-In accordance with the amended NOM-051, our entire portfolio (except for water) was required to comply with the new labeling guidelines by October 1, 2020.
-We have filed a legal recourse against this regulation, which is pending resolution.
-If our legal recourse is unsuccessful, this regulation could have an increase in operating costs and expenses and an adverse impact on our business and results of operations in Mexico.
+In accordance with the amended NOM-051, our entire portfolio is in compliance with applicable labeling guidelines.

-In August 2020, the government of the state of Oaxaca, Mexico amended the Law on the Rights of Girls, Boys and Adolescents of the state of Oaxaca (Ley de los Derechos de Niñas, Niños y Adolescentes del Estado de Oaxaca) to prohibit the distribution, donation, gift, sale and supply of beverages with added sugar and of high-calorie packaged food to minors (including through public and private schools from elementary school through high school), except to the parents or legal guardians of the minors.
-We have filed a legal recourse against this amended law, which is pending resolution.
-If our legal recourse is unsuccessful, this amended law could have an adverse impact on our business and results of operations in Mexico.
+In August 2020, the government of the state of Oaxaca, Mexico amended the Law on the Rights of Girls, Boys and Adolescents of the state of Oaxaca (Ley de los Derechos de Niñas, Niños y Adolescentes del Estado de Oaxaca) to prohibit the distribution, donation, grant gifts, sale and supply of beverages with added sugar and of high-calorie packaged food to minors (including through public and private schools from elementary school through high school), except to the parents or legal guardians of the minors.
+As of the date of this annual report, this law has not been applied and, when that occurs, we cannot assure you this law will not have an adverse impact on our business and results of operations in Mexico.

-In August 2020, the government of the state of Tabasco, Mexico amended the Health Law of the state of Tabasco (Ley de Salud del Estado de Tabasco), Law of Education of the state of Tabasco (Ley de Educación del Estado de Tabasco) and Municipal Finance Law of the state of Tabasco (Ley de Hacienda Municipal del Estado de Tabasco) to prohibit: (i) the sale or supply to minors (except to parents or legal guardians of minors) certain products, including prepackaged and carbonated beverages with added sugar; and (ii) the sale of (or installing vending machines to sell) prepackaged and carbonated beverages with added sugar; among other products, in public or private schools (elementary schools through high schools), public and private hospitals and health centers.
-In addition, the amended Municipal Finance Law imposes an increase of 25.0% to fees payable to advertise these products and prohibits the placement of advertisements at a certain distance from private and public schools, hospitals and health centers.
-We have filed a legal recourse against this amended law, which is pending resolution.
-If our legal recourse is unsuccessful, this amended law could have an adverse impact on our business and results of operations in Mexico.
+In August 2020, the government of the state of Tabasco, Mexico amended the Health Law of the state of Tabasco (Ley de Salud del Estado de Tabasco), Law of Education of the state of Tabasco (Ley de Educación del Estado de Tabasco) to prohibit: (i) the sale or supply to minors (except to parents or legal guardians of minors) certain products, including prepackaged and carbonated beverages with added sugar; and (ii) the sale of (or installing vending machines to sell) prepackaged and carbonated beverages with added sugar, among other products, in public or private schools from elementary schools through high schools, public and private hospitals and health centers.
+As of the date of this annual report, this law has not been applied and, when that occurs, we cannot assure you this law will not have an adverse impact on our business and results of operations in Mexico.
+In addition, the Municipal Finance Law of the state of Tabasco (Ley de Hacienda Municipal del Estado de Tabasco) was amended to impose an increase of 25.0% to municipal fees payable to advertise these products in billboards and prohibits the placement of such advertisements at a certain distance from private and public schools, hospitals and health centers.

 Effective as of July 2020, the Mexican Energy Regulatory Commission (Comisión Reguladora de Energía) ("CRE") approved an increase to transmission fees payable by entities that generate energy from renewable sources or efficient cogeneration sources.
-While this increase applies directly to the energy producers of such projects, end-users, such as ourselves, may face increases in our fees for energy consumption from such energy producers.
-A number of legal recourses against such increase have been filed by the energy producers with whom we have entered into power purchase agreements.
-As a result, the competent courts suspended the effects of such increased transmission fees until the legal proceedings are definitively resolved.
-We cannot assure you that these legal measures will have the desired effect or that this increase will not have an adverse impact on our results of operations.
+While this increase applies directly to the energy producers of such projects, end-users, such as ourselves, may face increases in our costs for energy consumption from such energy producers.
+A number of legal recourses against this increase were filed by the energy producers (including our energy providers).
+As a result, the competent courts have suspended the effects of such increased transmission fees reducing a foreseeable negative impact on our operations.